WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 ## Dynamic rendering

 Blocks with dynamic rendering are blocks that **build their structure and content on the fly when the block is requested from the client**.
-This type is block is often called a "dynamic block".
+This type of block is often called a "dynamic block".

 ![Blocks with dynamic rendering diagram](https://developer.wordpress.org/files/2024/01/dynamic-rendering.png)

 There are some common use cases for dynamic blocks:

 1. **Blocks where content should change even if a post has not been updated**.
-An example is the [`latest-posts` core block](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/latest-posts) which will update its content, on request time, everywhere it is used after a new post is published.
+An example is the [`latest-posts` core block](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/latest-posts), which will update its content on request time, everywhere it is used after a new post is published.
 2. **Blocks where updates to the markup should be immediately shown on the front end of the website**.
 For example, if you update the structure of a block by adding a new class, adding an HTML element, or changing the layout in any other way, using a dynamic block ensures those changes are applied immediately on all occurrences of that block across the site.
-If a dynamic block is not used then when block code is updated Gutenberg's [validation process](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#validation) generally applies, causing users to see the validation message, "This block appears to have been modified externally".
+If a dynamic block is not used then when block code is updated, Gutenberg's [validation process](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#validation) generally applies, causing users to see the validation message: "This block appears to have been modified externally".

 ### How to define dynamic rendering for a block